aurorascharff/redwoodsdk-demo/STEPS.md

 ## Fancy todos and view transitions

-- Let's jump ahead, from our simple world to the current state of React.
+- Let's jump further, to some modern React and new features.
 - Since we have client side nav, redwoodsdk actually implements it using the suspense enabled router pattern, meaning it uses transitions under the hood, which means we can also add view transitions.
 - Let's say we want to animate across the navigation into a fancier todos route.
 - Add fancy todos page as snippet to worker.